 - After about 30 seconds, the eggs will start to form curds.
 Keep stirring gently, scraping the bottom of the skillet, until the eggs are almost set but still a bit runny.

-- Add 1-2 tsp of the seasoning mix and serve the scrambled eggs immediately, garnished with chopped herbs grated cheese.
+- Add 1-2 tsp of the seasoning mix and serve the scrambled eggs immediately, garnished with chopped herbs and grated cheese.